Adult Pulmonary Hypertension Program at Columbia University Irving Medical Center (CUIMC)

 Patients with prior symptoms may have a “screening” echocardiogram that suggests elevated pulmonary pressures and possibly right heart enlargement.
 Sometimes a chest CT scan done for other reasons may suggest an enlarged pulmonary artery.

-For some diseases like the connective tissue diseases and portal hypertension, patients should be screened for PH.
+For some diseases, like the connective tissue diseases and portal hypertension, patients should be screened for PH.
 This may lead to further evaluation of heart and lung function.

 The gold standard for diagnosis of PH is the right heart catheterization, which measures the pressures in the heart.
 Since some patients may have more mild symptoms at rest, a noninvasive cardiopulmonary stress test can help determine if PH is a possible cause for their difficulty with exercise, along with a comprehensive evaluation that includes screening for other potential causes.